myplaceonline/posixcube/README.md

       Both CUBEs and COMMANDs may execute any of the functions defined in the "Public APIs" in the posixcube.sh script.
-Short descriptions of the functions is in the APIs section below.
+Short descriptions of the functions are in the APIs section below.
 See the source comments above each function for details.

-    Examples (assuming posixcube.sh directory is on ${PATH}, or you may execute it using an absolute path):
+    Examples (assuming posixcube.sh is on ${PATH}, or executed absolutely):

       posixcube.sh -h socrates uptime